Bindiya1708/Mental-Health-Platform/README.md

 5. **Access Educational Resources:**
    - The platform offers articles, tips, and videos on mental health-related topics that users can access at any time.

+## LICENSE
+This project is licensed under the MIT License - see the LICENSE file for details